python/cpython/Doc/reference/datamodel.rst

    ``x.__ne__(y)``, ``x>y`` calls ``x.__gt__(y)``, and ``x>=y`` calls
    ``x.__ge__(y)``.

-   A rich comparison method may return the singleton ``NotImplemented`` if it does not implement the operation for a given pair of arguments.
+   A rich comparison method may return the singleton :const:`NotImplemented` if it does not implement the operation for a given pair of arguments.
 By convention, ``False`` and ``True`` are returned for a successful comparison.
 However, these methods can return any value, so if the comparison operator is used in a Boolean